 Some children will require parental support with their reading.
-The vast majority of the children will be expected to select their own reading books from either school or home independently.
 Research questions relating to other areas of the curriculum may be set.
 Time will be allowed for the children to research answers using a variety of sources.

-In addition as SATs approach, children in Year 6 will also bring home practice papers in Reading and Maths.
+In addition as SATs approaches, children in Year 6 will also bring home practice papers in Reading, GPS and Maths.